 These codes are no longer written in Fortran 77!
 If you go to the Github page for the codes, you can go back to see legacy versions of the code, but now things are more modernized.
 I chose Fortran for the development because it was the first real coding language I learned and it still produces binary programs that run much faster than any interpreted language.
 The installation should be familiar for users who have compiled software packages before.
 After installation, I highly recommend working through the tutorials; the programs are intended to work for my purposes, and therefore may not be particularly intuitive or user-friendly.

 Because the codes are written in Fortran, installing the software package requires a Fortran compiler.
 GFortran, Intel Fortran, and Portland Group Fortran compilers have all worked for me, but I recommend using GFortran because this is the compiler I used during development.
-There is a basic configuration script to simplify the process.
+There is a template for a makefile used to compile the codes.
+If you are unfamiliar, I suggest following the instructions here.

 I have used the following slides to teach colleagues how to use these codes with a reasonably high rate of success.
 I recommend working through them systematically; the earlier presentations go through the required file formats in excruciating detail, whereas later presentations assume the user has the earlier knowledge.